rabbitmq/rabbitmq-website/site/production-checklist.md

 For most environments, configuring queue replication to more than half of cluster nodes is sufficient.
-It is recommended to use clusters with an odd number of nodes (3, 5, 7 or 9) so that when one node becomes unavailable, the service remains available (including maintenance windows).
-Uneven number of nodes also help mitigate network partitions, with the common option of the minority automatically refusing to service commands (a.k.a. pause-minority) and therefore preventing "split brain" scenarios.
+It is recommended to use clusters with an odd number of nodes - 3, 5, 7 or 9 - so that when one node becomes unavailable, the service remains available.
+Uneven number of nodes also help mitigate network partitions, with the common option of the minority automatically refusing to service commands (a.k.a. `pause_minority`) and therefore preventing "split brain" scenarios.
+It is important to pick a [partition handling strategy](/partitions.html) before going into production.
+When in doubt, use the `pause_minority` strategy.

-Five (5) nodes is a less common cluster size that we usually recommend for setups with many queues or connections.
+Five (5) nodes is a less common cluster size.
+We usually recommend it for setups with many queues or connections.
 Even when queues are replicated, we usually recommend three (3) replicas so that only a subset of nodes are used for any one queue.
 This helps keep disruption to a minimum during maintenance